yenugularajeswari/WeatherReport/README.md

 Then it will display your current Location weather report.

 you can enter any City name in **Enter city field** to get Live weather information.

+**How to check in Live**

+Please check Live weather app at : https://yenugularajeswari.github.io/WeatherReport/

 **API Usage:**